FortinetCloudCSE/fortigate-aws-gwlb-cloudformation/content/3_Deployment/_index.md

 	![](deploy3.png)

 5. On the Specify Details page, you will be prompted for a stack name and parameters for the deployment.
-We are using the **'SecurityVPC_FGT_GWLB_MultiAZ.template.json'** template which deploys a new VPC, gives options for TGW integration, and deploys multiple FGTs as well.
+We are using the **'NewVPC_FGT_GWLB_MultiAZ.template.json'** template which deploys a new VPC, gives options for TGW or CWAN integration, and deploys multiple FGTs as well.

 	![](deploy4a.png)

-	{{% notice tip %}}We are choosing to deploy TGW so we have set both **'TgwAttach'** and **'TgwCreation'** to **'Yes'** and setting the **tgw route to 0.0.0.0/0 for centralized egress and east/west**.
-Note you can also attach to an existing TGW by changing 'TgwCreation' to 'No' and providing the appropriate values for the 'TgwExisting...' parameters.{{% /notice %}}
+	{{% notice tip %}}We are choosing to deploy TGW so we have set both **'Attachment'** and **'TgwCreation'** to **'Yes'**.
+We also set **'CwanCreation'** to **'NO'**.
+Note you can also attach to an existing TGW by changing 'TgwCreation' to 'No' and providing the appropriate values for the 'TgwExisting...' parameters.
+The same applies for an existing CWAN using 'CwanExisting...' parameters.{{% /notice %}}

 	![](deploy4b.png)